Below you will find various relationships to, and potential clinical treatment approaches for trigeminal neuralgia.

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "trigeminal neuralgia", is potentially related to the following diagnostic patterns - blood stagnation, liver and gallbladder damp heat, liver fire, liver yin deficiency, lung dampness - phlegm cold, lung dampness - phlegm heat, lung wind invasion - wind cold, lung wind invasion - wind heat, stomach fire among many other possibilities and/or layered combinations.
+Within TCM, "trigeminal neuralgia" is potentially related to one or more of the following diagnostic patterns: blood stagnation, liver and gallbladder damp heat, liver fire, liver yin deficiency, lung dampness - phlegm cold, lung dampness - phlegm heat, lung wind invasion - wind cold, lung wind invasion - wind heat, and/or stomach fire.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for trigeminal neuralgia are described in our acupuncture protocol page - "acupuncture for trigeminal neuralgia - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing trigeminal neuralgia, this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: